xiangshen-dk/workshop-building-secure-apis/docs/resource-policy.md

 4\.
 Click the __Actions__ button and deploy the API again to the _test_ stage.

 5\.
-Click the 'Invoke URL' and verify that you don't have access anymore.
-Note: you may have to wait for a few seconds and refresh a couple of times.
+Click the 'Invoke URL' and verify that you don't have access anymore. __Note__: you may have to wait for a few seconds and refresh a couple of times.

 6\.
 The current error message gives away a bit more info.
 You can update the error message by changing the __Mapping Templates__ under 'Access Denied[403]' in 'Gateway Responses':